Clubs: Melbourne Victory & Melbourne City | Opening: 2010 | Capacity: 30,050 seats

 History and description

 AAMI Park was built between 2007 and 2010.
-The first event at the stadium, on the 7th of May 2010, was a rugby league match.
-The first football match was played a few month later, on the 7th of August, when Melbourne Heart lost 0-1 from the Central Coast Mariners.
+The first event at the stadium, on 7 May 2010, was a Rugby League match.
+The first football match was played a few month later, on the 7th of August, when Melbourne Heart lost 0-1 to the Central Coast Mariners.

-The total project budget was AUD 267.5 million.
+The total project cost was AUD 267.5 million.
 The stadium was initially planned to hold 20,000 seats, which was later raised to 30,000 at the request of Melbourne Victory.

 AAMI Park’s most characteristic feature is its bio-frame design with a geodesic dome roof, which requires 50% less steel than a regular roof.
 The exterior of the stadium consists of triangular panels, which can be lit up with thousands of led lights.

 Apart from football, the stadium is also used for rugby matches.

 AAMI Park is located about 2 kilometres east from Melbourne’s Central Business District (CBD) on the north-bank of the river Yarra in an area with many other sports facilities including the Melbourne Cricket Ground and the Australian Open tennis courts.